 Good to Know

 There's loads to do on a New York city break, but we've taken the liberty of sky-scraping together some of the good stuff.
-Sorry.
+(Not sorry).

 Empire State Building - duh, it's (almost) the title of an Alicia Keys song for a reason.
 Apart from being an iconic landmark from the outside, this Art Deco skyscraper has some seriously fun exhibits (so you can see what it'd feel like to star in King Kong), and it serves up some of the best views in New York, which you can cut the queue to if you bag an express pass straight to the top.